"By the time I'm 25, I will be finished with cosmetology school

-Families First is committed to helping youth find success by young adulthood by providing them with mental health support, mentorship, early education, and supportive housing and strengthening families no matter what challenges they may be facing
+Families First is committed to helping youth and families build successful and sustainable futures by providing mental health support, early education, support for youth in foster care, adoption services, parenting classes, supportive housing, and more.
+We work to strengthen families no matter what challenges they may be facing.

-Although the definitions of success for the youth we serve may be diverse, Families First works to provide a range of services to set them on a path of independence and self-sufficiency.
+Although the definitions of success for the youth and families we serve may be diverse, Families First works to provide a range of services to set them on a path toward independence and self-sufficiency.

 Ensure that youth are housed in a safe, stable, and supportive environment that not only meets basic needs but also provides a platform for stable mental health.

 Ensure that youth demonstrate the best possible mental, behavioral, emotional, and physical health.

 Ensure that youth improve academic achievement, self-esteem, and social competence, and reduce high-risk behavior.

 Ensure that youth meet key academic milestones and learn to navigate post-high school pathways that match their talents and interests.

 There are 15,000 children in foster care in Georgia at any given time.